CitrinesAnimations/LegoGen/README.md

-# LegoGen
+# Legolizer
-A lego build generator, to be turned into a lego-lizer with slopes
+A branch off of the lego gen, using its base functions to convert voxel data to lego bricks with slopes.